blinksh/docs/src/pages/basics/snips.md

 Snips are simple and text-based, with no complex XML or YAML structures.
 This simplicity ensures they are easy and efficient to maintain and distribute on multiple platforms, enabling very cool scenarios.

 We organized snips into Indexes.
 Your Index is unique to you and your devices.
-Other Indexes focus on optimizing your usage of familiar CLI tools.
-And within your team, Indexes are a way to share workflows or playbooks to get to work at speed.
+Blink includes a default Index [maintained by the Community](https://github.com/blinksh/snippets.git) for more general dunctionality.
+We plan to add other Indexes focused on optimizing your usage of familiar CLI tools.
+And in the future, within your team, Indexes may become a way to share workflows or playbooks to get to work at speed.

 As snips evolve, they will become a fundamental component of future Blink functionality.
 Let's dive in!

 ## How to use snips

-To open the snips prompt, use  `CMD`+`<` or select Snips through the contextual menu (double tap `⌘` in the software keyboard).
+To open the snips prompt, use  `CMD`+`<` or select Snips through the contextual menu (double tap `⌘` in the software keyboard or Home Bar).

 Start typing `ping`, and you will see a list of snips as you type.
 The default Index provides common actions for Blink usage and remote servers.
 Select the first snip for the ping command.
 <img src="/gifs/snips/ping-start.gif" style={{maxWidth: "75%"}} />